 This was a useful air pass covering most southern Latin American countries but is no longer a realistic option for most itineraries.
-A TAM South America Air Pass or a LAN South America Air Pass are better alternatives.
+A LATAM South American Airpass is usually a better alternative.

 - One World Visit South America Airpass

 Allows for travel within South America on certain airlines as long as your intercontinental ticket is booked with a member of the One World Alliance.
-A minimum purchase of three sectors is required with no maximum limit.
+A minimum purchase of three sectors with no maximum limit.
 Fares are calculated based on the mileage flown on all segments.
-The LAN South America Airpass works out at better value for money.
+Rarely useful as other passes offer better value.

 - Visit Argentina Air Pass